Section VII. Sanctions/Educational Measures

-b) The Panel will have access to all file materials from the original hearing, may require the respondent to make a personal appearance before the committee, and may solicit other information to reach a decision.
-The Panel will follow the same general procedures employed in the original hearing, with the same rights assured for reinstatement.
+b) The Panel will have access to all file materials from the original proceeding, may require the respondent to make a personal appearance before the committee, and may solicit other information to reach a decision.
+The Panel will follow the same general procedures employed in the original proceeding with the same rights assured for reinstatement.

 b.
 Requirements to Complete Suspension